kjones5/metis_bootcamp/Project3_TrafficAccidentData/README.md

 ## Visualizing Results

 **Tableau Dashboard**
 Such a rich dataset with such social relevance deserves visualization.
 In the accompanying Tableau dashboards [LINK], which are interactive and publicly available, viewers can use a map to explore the data they are most interested in and find differences by time of day, day of week, weather, drunk driving, and more.
-Perhaps the most startling finding was that so many fatal accidents (xx%) involved at least one drunk driver.
+Perhaps the most startling finding was that so many fatal accidents involved at least one drunk driver.

 ![tableauscreenshot](images/tableau_screenshot.png)

 **Flask App**
 * In addition, a locally-hosted Flask app enables real-time predictions of fatality based on different numeric inputs.
 This app ran on a different model, logistic regression, and incorporated only numeric data.
 It was not as robust as the decision tree model but did predict fatalities with over 75% accuracy.
-Viewers can watch a demo video for the flask app in this repository.
+Viewers can access a demo video for the flask app in this repository.

 ## Future Direction